-Studies also show it can increase insulin sensitivity, which is comparable to metformin.
-The women were able to tolerate chromium more than metformin.
-However, their ovulation and pregnancy rates didn’t change significantly between groups.
+Studies also show it can increase insulin sensitivity comparably to metformin and the women were able to tolerate chromium better than metformin.
+However, ovulation and pregnancy rates didn’t change significantly between groups.

 Since dietary chromium absorption is poor, the best form of chromium is chromium picolinate.
 Take 200-400 mcg with each meal and up to 1000 mcg per day to reverse insulin resistance.
-You will also lower testosterone levels, and increase your chance to conceive.
+Reversing insulin resistance can help lower testosterone levels, and increase your chance to conceive.

 Botanicals are herbal extracts that have wonderful healing effects.
 A combination of Ayurvedic botanicals can help reverse insulin resistance.
 Ayurvedic is one of the oldest systems of medicine which comes from India.

 Studies have shown that these Ayurvedic herbs improve insulin sensitivity and glucose metabolism.
-Doing this can help you lose body fat if you’re insulin resistant or diabetic.
+Taking these herbs in combination can help you lose body fat if you’re insulin resistant or diabetic.
 When you reverse insulin resistance, it helps to lower the high testosterone levels that are related to PCOS.

 * Kino tree (Pterocarpus marsupium) has potent flavonoids in its bark.
-They are used to treat diabetes and have been used for centuries.
+It’s been used to treat diabetes for centuries.